-There’s an article from 2013 which talks about the aggressive of the University of Wisconsin women’s volleyball team in their serving.
+There’s an article from 2013 which talks about the aggressiveness of the University of Wisconsin women’s volleyball team in their serving.
 In looking at the strengths and weaknesses of his team, the coach decided it was going to be important to not expose his relatively weak block to strong attacks.
 They would do that by trying to get teams out of system in serve receive attack through tough serving.

 Aggressive serving is something that is talked about a fair bit in volleyball – especially at the higher levels.
 Offenses are so powerful that a side out is nearly automatic when teams pass well.
 Thus the desire to force teams to pass less than well, which requires good serving.